Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

-For the sake of clearness in the exposition, we start by studying system \eqref{0eq:1.1} about adjacent subspaces.
-Indeed, for such a problem we will not need to introduce the Bessel functions which, on the contrary will appear in the treatment of the cylindrical domain.
-Moreover, the construction itself of the asymptotic speed of propagation for problem \eqref{0eq:1.1} will be necessary later to prove some of the qualitative properties of the one of \eqref{1eq:1.1}.
+For the sake of clearness in the exposition, we start by studying model~\eqref{0eq:1.1} about adjacent subspaces.
+Indeed, for such a problem we will not need to introduce the Bessel functions, which will instead appear in the treatment of the cylindrical domain.
+Moreover, the construction itself of the asymptotic speed of propagation for problem \eqref{0eq:1.1} will be later needed to derive some of the qualitative properties of its counterpart \eqref{1eq:1.1} in the~cylinder.

-In the first part of the section we study the long-time behavior of the solutions of such a system, while in the second part we determine the asymptotic speed of propagation, and we prove some of its properties.
+In the first part of the section we study the long-time behavior of the solutions of \eqref{0eq:1.1}, while in the second part we determine the asymptotic speed of propagation and prove some of its properties.
 The functions $g$ and $f$ will both be assumed to be of the Fisher-KPP type, i.e.~satisfying \eqref{eq:gKPP} and \eqref{eq:fKPP}.